 Yes, bees are attracted to light.
-They have an innate positive phototactic response to light, which means they move towards sources of light.
+They have an innate positive phototactic response to light, which means they move towards light sources.

 This is a common behavior in many animals and insects.
 Fruit flies and moths are famous examples of insects that react this way when exposed to light.